brandur/sorg/content/drafts/service-limits.md

   charge.
 * (And many more.)

-Most of these limits were added reactively rather than being originally designed.
-This has occasionally been because of an oversight on our part, but more often it's because we identified a hole in our perimeter after a user was able to push the system past it limits with a previously unseen technique.
-Running large production systems tends to lead to this sort of game of cat and mouse.
+Most of these were added reactively over time as holes in our perimeter were revealed.
+Operating large production systems tends to be this sort of game of cat and mouse -- a constant cycle of reinforcing the fort as new cracks appear.

 ## Moderation and Transparency (#moderation-and-transparency)

-Although limits are required to prevent abuse, it's important to remember that they'll have an effect on legitimate users as they run into them accidentally.
-This can be a very frustrating experience for them, and it's worth following a few best practices for their sake:
+Although limits are required to prevent abuse, it's worth remembering that they'll have an effect on legitimate users too.
+It can be quite a frustrating experience for them as they hit rate limits accidentally, and I'd recommend a few guidelines for their sake:

 * Keep limits _moderate_.
 Don't be excessively restrictive unless there's a very good reason to be.